- For acute patient care information and/or patient referral/transport

 - Age or date of birth

 - A brief history of present illness and condition

 - Potential isolation issues (respiratory or other)

 - Any specific issues that you would like to have addressed during your patient’s ED visit

 - A number where we may reach you to update you on your patient’s condition and to collaborate on a follow-up plan

-- If you would like to attend on your patient if he or she is admitted to the hospital, or if you would like your patient to be placed under the care of one of our house attending physicians
+- If you would like to attend on your patient if they are admitted to the hospital, or if you would like your patient to be placed under the care of one of our house attending physicians

-Children with severe, multi-system trauma or head injury with significant concern for an acute intracranial hemorrhage will be referred to the ED at Harborview Medical Center at 206-731-3074.
+Children with severe, multi-system trauma or head injury with significant concern for an acute intracranial hemorrhage may be referred to the ED at Harborview Medical Center at 206-731-3074.

-Children’s ED can assist in making decisions about appropriate transport options.
+Seattle Children’s ED can assist in making decisions about appropriate transport options for those patients requiring medical transport to Seattle Children’s Hospital.
 Patients with significant respiratory symptoms, altered mental status or other potentially unstable conditions should be transferred in an ALS (Advanced Life Support ambulance) medical environment.

 Families are encouraged to first contact their primary care provider for healthcare advice.
-Calls from patients and their families are welcomed for questions specifically related to a recent ED visit.
+Calls to the ED from patients and their families are welcomed for questions specifically related to a recent ED visit.